Donald Belfie, Jr.

 Mr. Belfie graduated from East Stroudsburg University and Widener University School of Law.
 He is admitted to practice law in the United States Third Circuit Court of Appeals, the United States District Court for the Eastern District of Pennsylvania, the United States District Court for the Middle District of Pennsylvania and the Commonwealth of Pennsylvania.
 He is a member of the Montgomery County Bar Association and Pennsylvania Bar Association.

-In 2012 and 2013, Mr. Belfie was selected as a “Rising Star” attorney by both Philadelphia Magazine and by Law and Politics.
+Mr. Belfie was selected as a “Rising Star” attorney by both Philadelphia Magazine and by Law and Politics in 2012, 2013 and 2014.
 “Rising Stars” are chosen by their peers and through the independent research of Law and Politics as being among the top-up-and-coming lawyers in Pennsylvania.
 Only 2.5 percent of Pennsylvania attorneys receive this honor each year.

-Mr. Belfie recently successfully defended Greyhound Lines, Inc. in the United States Eastern District of Pennsylvania where it was alleged that the bus rear ended a taxi cab as the taxi cab was picking up a passenger.
+Mr. Belfie recently successfully defended a bus company and its driver in the United States Eastern District of Pennsylvania where it was alleged that the bus rear ended a taxi cab as the taxi cab was picking up a passenger.
 The taxi cab driver sued the bus company and its driver alleging that as a result of the accident he suffered serious injuries to his neck and back that prevented him from working.
 The taxi cab driver sought damages in excess of $125,000.00.
-A judgment was entered in favor of Greyhound Lines, Inc. after it was proven that the taxi cab driver caused the accident when he cut in front of the bus.
+A judgment was entered in favor of the bus company and its driver after it was proven that the taxi cab driver caused the accident when he cut in front of the bus.

 Mr. Belfie recently successfully defended a family physician, certified nurse and medical assistant accused of failing to timely diagnose and treat a patient’s mental illness.
 The patient subsequently committed suicide.
 The estate alleged that the physician and his staff failed to recognize the patient’s mental illness, failed to refer him to a mental health professional and prescribed medication that exacerbated his mental illness.
 From thoroughly investigating the claims, Mr. Belfie learned that the decedent had been evaluated by three different psychiatrists within one year of his death and that it was recommended by each psychiatrist that he receive mental health treatment.
 The decedent never followed up with any of the recommendations from the psychiatrists.
 Mr. Belfie also discovered that the decedent never took any of the medication that allegedly exacerbated the decedent’s mental illness and contributed to his suicide.
 The case was eventually dismissed.
 The case was in Montgomery County.